 In 1972, the House of Delegates authorized a program of accreditation of training for animal technicians and assigned the responsibility for the program to the Council on Education.
-In 1990, the AVMA Executive Board approved a name change for the committee to the Committee on Veterinary Technician Education and Activities (CVTEA).
+In 1990, the AVMA Board of Directors approved a name change for the committee to the Committee on Veterinary Technician Education and Activities (CVTEA).

-The Executive Board appoints the members of the Committee with the following exceptions; the Council on Education appoints one member from its membership, the Committee appoints public members, and the AHTVTPAC appoints the Canadian member.
+The Board of Directors appoints the members of the Committee with the following exceptions; the Council on Education appoints one member from its membership, the Committee appoints public members, and the AHTVTPAC appoints the Canadian member.
 Members serve six-year terms, beginning at the close of the AVMA annual meeting.
 The COE representative is appointed by the chair of the COE to serve as a voting member for a one-year term.

 The chair will be elected by and from the Committee membership.